 ACM7141 Drug and Herb Interactions (1 Unit)

 This course provides the introductory information to recognize the herb-drug interactions among commonly used herbs and drugs.
-The current understanding of how herbs and drugs interacting are discussed in the context of clinical practice and the available information.
-Select herbs and drugs are reviewed with an eye to enhancing clinical safety.
+The current understanding of how herbs and drugs interact are discussed in the context of clinical practice and the available information.
+Selected herbs and drugs are reviewed with an eye to enhancing clinical safety.
 Contraindicated herb-drug combinations are discussed as well as the evidence for this conclusion.

 ACM6235 TCM Internal Medicine I (3 Units)